-The PAM ticket is valid from 12:30pm until 5pm on the first day and from 8:30am until 1pm on the second day.
-The 'Thanks' ticket is for people who just want to ski between 5pm and 6pm.
-On those days (see Opening times details above), the 1 Day, PM, PAM and Late tickets are all valid until 6pm.
+The PA.M ticket is valid from 12:30pm until 5pm on the first day and from 8:30am until 1pm on the second day.
+A 'Thanks' ticket is available on some special days between 5pm and 6pm - 1,000 yen for adults and 600 yen for children.
+On those days (see Opening times details above), the 1 Day, PM, PAM and Late tickets are all valid through 6pm.

 Ski-kodomo-no-hi (Children's Day) is on the third Sunday of January, February and March.
 On those days, a 1 day ticket is 1,600 yen for younger children and 2,100 yen for up to two accompanying adults.

 Getting to NASPA Ski Garden